 Q: What is the time commitment to participate in the Academy?

 A: The Academy is a series of six workshops, each 2.5-hours long, beginning in September on Wednesday evenings.

-In 2017, the kick-off meeting took place on September 13.
-Academy sessions were held on Wednesdays from 5:30 - 8 pm in Downtown Hillsboro on September 20, September 27, October 4, October 11, and October 18.
+Academy sessions will be held on Wednesdays from 5:30 - 8 pm in Downtown Hillsboro on September 12, September 19, September 26, October 3, October 10, and October 17.
 Dinner and child care are provided at all Academy sessions.